-After eagerly waiting for fiber services to reach her area, our front office manager Kami received notice that her neighborhood was a “go.”
+After eagerly waiting for fiber services to reach her area, our Senior Manager of First Impressions and Digital Experience, Kami, received notice that her neighborhood was a “go.”
 To truly understand her excitement, read her confession here.
 To highlight our Honest and Hassle Free core values, Kami took the time to document her install experience to help customers see exactly how our ALLO installation process works.

 I was obviously thrilled to become an ALLO customer and immediately worked with the residential group to get our install date scheduled.
 November 6th at 3:30.
 Christmas in November!